venice1200/MiSTer_tty2oled/README.md

 SD Version with **live** download of Pictures from SD Card (see [below](https://github.com/venice1200/MiSTer_tty2oled/blob/main/README.md#arduino-sd-version) for more details).

 **IMPORTANT!**
-Both Arduino Versions uses now (2021-02-07) the Serial Speed of 57600 baud.
+Both Arduino Versions (SD and Standard) uses now (2021-02-07) the Serial Speed of 57600 baud.
 You need to change/replace the `tty2oled` file on the MiSTer as well to support this.

 **Updates**